yungyuc/nsdhw_24au/project/Kang-Ding-Xin-NYCU/README.rst

 Problem to Solve
 ================

-* Easily get the the area of polygons and the image of polygons
+* Easily get the the area of polygons and the image of polygons and can calculate the polygon with hole
+* connect the one inner polygon vertice to one outer polygon vertice(cutline) and change the calculate direction when move from outer polygon to inner polygon(eg. counterclockwise to clockwise)

 System Architecture
 ===================